desm/rsg/readme.md

 ## Requirements

-Docker and Docker Compose.
-I'm not sure what minimum versions yet.

-Known to work with:

-- Ubuntu 22.04 with Docker 24.0.5 and Docker Compose 1.27.4
-- macOS 10.15 with Docker 20.10 and Docker Compose 2.13
+curl, bash, Docker, Docker Compose

 ## Projects

+There's only one at the moment:

 - [React on Rails](react-on-rails)

 ## Documentation

-- Coming soon...
+TODO

 ## Roadmap

-- Explain how this project was set up so that you can create your own.
+- Add documentation on how this project was set up

 ## Contribute

-- It would be nice to know if this works on Windows
+- If you try it on Windows, please let me know if you managed to get it to work